 Pharmacists are your medication experts.
 Part of a pharmacist’s job is to give needed vaccines and other injectable medications.

 Your local pharmacist has been able to give injections for a number of years.
-Vaccines, non-prescription items, and some prescribed medication may be prescribed and injected at the pharmacy to anyone more than five years old.
+Vaccines, non-prescription items, and some prescribed medication may be prescribed and injected at the pharmacy to anyone five years of age or older.

 The process for receiving an injection is straight-forward designed to be as painless as possible.